Saunders-Roe Princess: Origins

-Even prior to the war's end, the British Air Ministry was enthusiastic on the prospects for reviving the shuttered flying boat routes.
-The Ministry approached two British flying boat manufacturers – Saunders-Roe (Saro) and Shorts – requesting that the two firms collaborate on the development and manufacture of a new aircraft, which would emerge as the Short Shetland.
-As such, Saunders-Roe designed the Shetland and manufactured the wing while Shorts produced the remainder of the aircraft.
-While two examples of the Shetland were completed, the project was considered a failure and the pair of flying boats were scrapped in 1951.
+Even prior to the war's end, the British Air Ministry was enthusiastic on the prospects for reviving the shuttered flying-boat routes.
+The ministry approached two British flying boat manufacturers – Saunders-Roe (Saro) and Short – requesting that the two firms collaborate on the development and manufacture of a new aircraft, which would emerge as the Short Shetland.
+As such, Saunders-Roe designed the Shetland and manufactured the wing, while Short produced the remainder of the aircraft.
+While two examples of the Shetland were completed, the project was considered a failure and the two flying boats were scrapped in 1951.
 Saunders-Roe considered the Shetland to have not resembled the flying boat that they sought to develop, but was otherwise a useful learning experience; even prior to the Shetland, the company had wanted to develop a more revolutionary flying boat.

-During 1943, the chief designers of Saunders-Roe and Short had collaborated to produce a preliminary design specification for an innovative large flying boat.
-This design specification defined various criteria for the proposed aircraft, which would be the largest all-metal flying boat ever built; performance criteria included a weight of 140 tons, a pressurised 'double-bubble' hull, a 214-foot wingspan, a height of 55 feet 9 inches, and a length of 148 feet.
-The proposed aircraft would be capable of a cruising speed of 340 MPH at an altitude of 37,000 feet, a range (dependent on payload) of 5,190–3,640 miles, and be outfitted with luxurious accommodation for a total of 104 passengers.
+During 1943, the chief designers of Saunders-Roe and Short had collaborated to produce a preliminary design specification for an innovative, large flying boat.
+This design specification defined various criteria for the proposed aircraft, which would be the largest all-metal flying boat ever built; performance criteria included a weight of 140 tons, a pressurised "double-bubble" hull, a 214-foot wingspan, a height of 55 feet 9 inches, and a length of 148 feet.
+The proposed aircraft would be capable of a cruising speed of 340 mph at an altitude of 37,000 feet, a range (dependent on payload) of 5,190–3,640 miles, and be outfitted with luxurious accommodation for a total of 104 passengers.